RolandDreger/indesign-uxp-scripting/README.md

 &nbsp;
 # What not works
-A incomplete list of what is not yet possible with UXP scripting (at the moment) and has already caused me headaches so far. 🤕
+A incomplete list of what is not possible with UXP Scripting (at the moment).
 ## HTML
 - `template` element